 A brief history of the difference between microeconomics and macroeconomics

 Before this period of the 1930s, economic theory was largely focused on the study of aspects that are now defined under microeconomics (even though the term itself was never used).
 The study of topics that are now under macroeconomics was mostly neglected.
 However, there was a change in this focus after 1936.
 In the year 1936, John Maynard Keynes published his renowned book “The General Theory of Employment, Interest and Money”.
 Because of this publication, Keynes is often referred to as the Father of Macroeconomics.
-The shifting of focus towards macroeconomics as a result of the ideas introduced by Keynes is sometimes called the “Keynesian Revolution”.
+Furthermore, the shifting of focus towards macroeconomics as a result of the ideas introduced by Keynes is sometimes called the “Keynesian Revolution”.

 Related Categories